andreas-globi/notion-website/README.md

 ## Installation

+1. Update the `config/vars.php` file with your settings
-1. Clone the repository to your web folder
+2. Clone the repository to your web folder
     ```
     git clone https://github.com/andreas-globi/notion-website.git .
     ```
 3. Copy the Notion HTML Export Zip file into the `zips` folder
-3. Run `extract.php` from the command line
+4. Run `extract.php` from the command line
     ```
     php extract.php
     ```
-4. Update the `config/vars.php` file with your settings
 5. Visit the website in your browser
 6. Enjoy!